static-frame/static-frame/README.rst

 title        accusamus beatae ... url          https://via.place...
 <<U12>       <object>

+Or we can iterate over rows as named tuples, applying a function that matches a substring of the "title" or returns None, then drop those None records:

 >>> frame.iter_tuple(axis=1).apply(lambda r: r.title if 'voluptatem' in r.title else None).dropna().head()
 <Index> <Series>